History

 John Bavicchi became conductor of the Orchestra and Chorus in 1968 and continued in that role until 1980, when he relinquished the job of Orchestra conductor to Walter Pavasaris, who served 33 years in that role.
 Today Music Director Orlando Cela wields the baton.

 In 1973, the Arlington Philharmonic Chorus merged with the Belmont Chorus, which was also led by Maestro Bavicchi, to form The Arlington-Belmont Chorale.
 The Arlington-Belmont Chamber Chorus, composed of Chorale members, was also established in that year.
-When Mr. Bavicchi retired from conducting the chorus in 2003, our current Chorale Music Director, Barry Singer, took over as Chorale and Chamber Chorus conductor.
+When Mr. Bavicchi retired from conducting the chorus in 2003, the new Chorale Music Director, Barry Singer, took over as Chorale and Chamber Chorus conductor.
+When Barry decided to retire in 2024 a committee was formed to find his replacement and ultimately chose Stephanie Beatrice to become the new Music Director of the Arlington-Belmont Chorale and Chamber Chorus.

 The Philharmonic Society of Arlington now presents nine concerts each year by its three performing groups, the Arlington Philharmonic Orchestra, the Arlington-Belmont Chorale, and the Arlington-Belmont Chamber Chorus.